julien-jacob/wplingua/readme.txt

 Quite !
 And it's even recommended to cache your pages and translations to improve site loading and performance.

 = Is there a Gutenberg block or Divi/Elementor widget to easily display the language switcher? = No, not at the moment but in the meantime, you can easily display the language switcher wherever you want using our shortcode provided for this purpose.
-Simply copy and paste this shortcode where you want: **[wplingua-switcher]**
+Simply copy and paste this shortcode where you want: **[wplng_switcher]**

-= How can I get help or support? =
-You can visit our [official website for assistance](https://wplingua.com/support/) or reach out to our support team.

 == Screenshots ==

 1. Once the plugin is downloaded, installed and activated, register your API key.
 2. As soon as your API key has been registered, your site is multilingual.
-This option screen allows you to configure your languages ​​and their flags, as well as activate the functionalities.
+This option screen allows you to configure your languages and their flags, as well as activate the functionalities.
 3. Customizing the language switcher, enable or disable auto-insertion + choose position or use the shortcode.
 4. You have the possibility to exclude pages or parts of pages.
 5. If you need, you can edit a translation directly from your pages using our visual editor.